 To be honest I’m not dismayed.
 I’ve never been convinced that he was the engineering type anyway.
 University is expensive these days.
 A quick back of the envelope job suggests that it costs about £75,000 for three years on a modest budget these days in fees and living costs.
 What is the point of getting into that much debt if a subject doesn’t thrill you?
 I’m also going on my own past experience.
 My first degree was a bit of a train crash because I didn’t think it through carefully.

-So we’re now working on Plan B, or C, or D etc., etc. The ideas are coming thick and fast.
+So we’re now working on other ideas.
+They are coming thick and fast.
 There’s a lot of options open to a lad with good maths and science grades: Other degrees courses this year or the next, apprenticeships, an extra A-level, working to pick up transferable skills or to fund a bit of travel when it’s allowed…the list goes on and on.
 It’s just a question of picking the right option.
 Easy huh?

 A year of breathing space is looking pretty likely before my boy heads off into the sunset.
 He’s taking time to think.
 The preliminary plans look very promising indeed, much more in alignment with his personality, strengths and what he likes to do.
 And in the meantime, that bulk bought Lynx is going to come in handy closer to home!